-An accessory dwelling unit that is contained with a structure fully separated and detached from the principal dwelling unit and sized a minimum of three~~four~~ hundred (3400) square feet and a maximum of one thousand (1,000) square feet.
+An accessory dwelling unit that is contained within a structure fully separated and detached from the principal dwelling unit and sized a minimum of four hundred (400) square feet and a maximum of one thousand (1,000) square feet.
 Where a principal dwelling exists and two detached accessory dwellings are created in one structure, such structure shall not be considered a two-family dwelling.